Charlotte Pride Festival & Parade, Aug. 26-27, 2017

 In order to ensure all media outlets receive the materials, footage and interviews they require either before or during the event, Charlotte Pride asks ALL members of the media planning on covering the festival and/or parade to RSVP their expected attendance to Matt Comer at 704-625-6449 or email@example.com.
 To contact Matt Comer on site, you may call or text or ask any person wearing a staff T-shirt or anyone at an information tent to radio him for you.

-Charlotte Pride organizers will be available for in-person interviews prior to the event, during the event and after the event.
-To schedule an interview, please call Matt Comer at 704-625-6449.
+Charlotte Pride organizers will be available for in-person interviews prior to the event, during the event and after the event at the specified times listed above in the Press Conferences & Media Events section.
+Other availability during the weekend event may be limited.
+To schedule an interview outside of publicized events, please call Matt Comer at 704-625-6449.
 Please note: Expected crowds at the festival and parade on Saturday and Sunday may limit cell reception Uptown or loud events might prevent our media contact from answering his phone.
 Please feel free to text, leave a voice mail or call back if your call is missed.

 Television media are welcome to join us anytime during our event for morning, afternoon or evening news broadcasts.
 A limited number of parking spaces for TV trucks will be available on-site.
 Media trucks needing parking for live broadcasts can park on W. MLK Blvd. behind or adjacent to festival recycling and trash trucks.
 Max cable run is 400 feet depending on parking location.
 Please contact Matt Comer at 704-625-6449 or firstname.lastname@example.org if you plan to have live news crews present at the event.
 Crews will be able to set up on-site at the W. MLK Blvd. location on Saturday, Aug.
-20, 6 a.m.-Midnight; Sunday, Aug.
-21, 6 a.m.-9 p.m.
+26, 6 a.m.-Midnight; Sunday, Aug.
+27, 6 a.m.-9 p.m.
 On-site broadcasting parking will vary on Friday, Aug.
-19, 10 a.m.-4 p.m.; contact Matt Comer when arriving on Friday, Aug.
-19. For a detailed site map, email email@example.com.
+25, 9 a.m.-6 p.m.
+For a detailed site map, email email@example.com.

 Charlotte Pride cannot guarantee on-site media parking within the festival area or on closed streets.
 We suggest the paid surface lot on College St., between St. Peter’s Catholic Church and the Harvey Gantt Museum.
 Media might also be able to park trucks in front of the old Charlotte Observer building location, but this is not guaranteed.